yasir2000/openwrt-oldwiki-md/OpenWrtDocs/nas.rst

 ||Radius Server Port||wl0_radius_port||Radius server port.
 Defaults to 1812.
 Only for wpa/wpa2.||
 ||Radius Server Shared Secret||wl0_radius_key||The shared secret with the Radius server.
 Only for wpa/wpa2.||

+Please note, not all client cards/drivers/OSes support wpa/wpa2 or psk/psk2.
+Try all combinations of wl0_akm before giving up on nas.

 == nas options ==

 === Security disable ===